Monty Roberts: Royal connections

 An event which would change the direction of his life was an invitation in 1989 from the offices of Queen Elizabeth II, who was an avid horsewoman.
-After hearing about Roberts' training techniques, she invited him to come to the United Kingdom to demonstrate his "Join Up" method to her stable staff.
+After hearing about Roberts's training techniques, she invited him to come to the United Kingdom to demonstrate his "Join Up" method to her stable staff.
 After watching his demonstration, Roberts said the Queen urged him to write a book about his nonviolent methods, which became The Man Who Listens to Horses.
 During his book tour of the UK in 1996, Roberts presented a copy of his book to the Queen.

 In 2002 Roberts returned to Windsor Castle as part of the Queen's Golden Jubilee.
 In the 2011 Birthday Honours, Roberts was appointed an Honorary Member of the Royal Victorian Order (MVO) "for services to Her Majesty's racing establishment".
 In June 2012, the Queen, as Patron of Join–Up International, attended the Guards Polo Club, and along with Roberts presented awards to international polo trainers from South and Central America in recognition of their work in promoting the non–violent training of horses.

 After the death of the Queen on 8 September 2022, Roberts was invited to her funeral on 19 September.

+A 2023 documentary, The Cowboy and the Queen, chronicles the relationship Roberts formed with Queen Elizabeth II.
+The film is written, produced, and directed by Andrea Blaugrund Nevins.
+It was her final film before her death in 2025.
+The film had its world premiere at the Doc NYC festival, opening at New York City's IFC Center on November 16, 2023.

 Writing

-Roberts has published several books.
+Roberts published several books.
 His first was the autobiographical The Man Who Listens to Horses which was published in 1996, which was on the New York Times Bestsellers list for 58 weeks, and translated into more than 15 languages, selling more than five million copies worldwide.
 Roberts has written other books, including best-selling Shy Boy: The Horse That Came in from the Wild (1999), Horse Sense for People (2001), From My Hands to Yours (2002), The Horses in My Life (2005) and Ask Monty (2007).

+Death

+Roberts died from complications of an autoimmune disease at his Flag Is Up Farms in Solvang, California, on August 1, 2026.
+He was 91.

 Awards

 In 2002, Roberts received an honorary doctorate in animal psychology from the University of Zurich, Switzerland and in 2005 he gained an honorary doctorate in animal psychology from the University of Parma, Italy.
-In 2004, the Girl Scouts of the USA commissioned a special Join-Up badge and training program in honor of Roberts' work, and in 2005 he became the first foreign-born recipient of the German Silbernes Pferd (Silver Horse) Award for outstanding contributions to promoting the love of horses.
+In 2004, the Girl Scouts of the USA commissioned a special Join-Up badge and training program in honor of Roberts's work, and in 2005 he became the first foreign-born recipient of the German Silbernes Pferd (Silver Horse) Award for outstanding contributions to promoting the love of horses.
 In December 2008, readers of the British equestrian magazine Your Horse named Monty Roberts Personality of the Year 2008.